-Link to Creative Teaching: Provides enrichment project opportunities, not funded by districts, to teachers for students with the aim of expanding their knowledge in Reading, Math, Science, Technology, Arts, and Behavioral Modification.
+Link to Creative Teaching: Provides educational enrichment project opportunities, not funded by districts, to teachers for students with the aim of expanding their knowledge in Reading, Math, Science, Technology, Arts, and Behavioral Modification.

 Since 2002, 53,190 students have benefited.
 In 2017-18 FY, 1,403 students were impacted by 12 projects implemented by their teachers.